Diffuse Josephson Radiation in Turbulence: Conclusions

 In this brief communication we dealt with an unusual effect in classical high-temperature collisionless media as those encountered in extended astronomical objects like SNRs and clusters of galaxies which have evolved into a state of quasi-stationary turbulence in an extended range $k_A\lesssim k\lesssim k_d$ of turbulent wave numbers $k$.
 On the junction scales the matter is a dilute and collisionless ideally conducting plasma.
 In its turbulent state it consists of a texture of vortices of different scales which at the assumed elevated temperatures are current vortices.
 They evolve into a texture of magnetic voids surrounded by magnetic filaments.
 Examples can be found in the large-scale structure of the universe which is known to exhibit a particular filamentary texture.
 We assume that this can be understood as a set of grossly independent Josephson junctions consisting each of two adjacent voids and the separating magnetic wall whose width is sufficiently narrow for permitting electron tunnelling between the voids.
 Nearest neighbour interactions dominate.
 Josephson conditions suggest that these junctions, which are penetrated by smaller scale vortices causing small cross-junction potential drops, emit radiation at Josephson frequency.
 The power emitted by one single junction is tiny, but filling the volume up with many such similar junctions adds up to possibly observable radiation intensity.

-{The main contribution to radiation intensity is provided by the smallest-scale vortices near dissipation in developed turbulence.
-These scales are most abundant also providing the lowest radiation frequencies because the potential drop each of them adds is small.
-From observations in near-Earth space and theory it is suggested that in this range of turbulent wave numbers the injected turbulent energy dissipates in small-scale current filaments, possibly by the processes of either ion inertial range turbulence or in the electron range spontaneous reconnection.
-There Josephson radiation will not be observed because for the tiny volume filling factor it will be too weak.
-However in large astrophysical objects like the outskirts of clusters of galaxies the huge volume filling factors may raise it into observability.
-Part of this energy is deposited into weak escaping diffuse radiation via the myriads of tiny junctions that form in the course of turbulence and its dissipation {via nonlinear small-scale plasma processes on the ion and electron inertial scales.} The expected spectrum of emission will be diffuse and distributed over all the spatial region of turbulence.
-The radiation, being mostly in the microwaves possibly up to the soft X rays and, in developed oblique three-dimensional turbulence, should provide a diffuse broadband background emission spectrum.
-The spectral range would, from the above estimates, be of the order of about one to two decades, depending on the parameter range of the turbulence, with strongest radiation intensity at its lower frequency end.}
+The main contribution to radiation intensity is provided by the smallest-scale vortices near dissipation in developed turbulence.
+The dissipation scale does not contribute, however, because it lacks any junctions.
+In general Josephson radiation is at low frequency.
+It will be observed only if the frequency exceeds the ambient plasma frequency cut off.
+This may be the case in dilute large astrophysical objects like the outskirts of galaxy clusters where huge volume filling factors raise its intensity.
+Part of its energy is then deposited into weak diffuse radiation in the radio range via the myriads of tiny junctions that form in the course of turbulence.
+The spectral range is, from the above estimates, of the order of one decade.

-{In all cases, what is needed, is a mechanism that produces an electric potential drop $\Delta V$ across the junctions.
-This potential drop is not required to be large, as the strength of the Josephson effect is to be very sensitive to even very weak potential differences.
-This, most probably, requires the suggested turbulence and, for obtaining any measurable radiation power, it also requires a large volume providing the necessary large filling factor $\xi$.
-Surely this will rarely be the case.
-Hence, galaxies or clusters of galaxies might be the best or even the only candidates.}
+Josephson spectra extend down to zero frequency, which implies that Josephson currents are sources of stationary magnetic fields.
+They generate a magnetic texture independent of any dynamo action.

-Observation of such radiation could provide another diagnostic tool for estimating the magnetic field strength in the turbulence, energy of injection into turbulence, and gives a clue to the presence of turbulence in the radiation source region.
-Most interestingly, this radiation is independent on the presence of an energetic particle component accelerated in massive objects and further processed in a Fermi process via scattering in magnetic turbulence, a well established common process yielding synchrotron spectra.
-Josephson radiation may add another facet to this kind of generation of radiation apart from synchrotron emission and with completely different characteristics and properties.
+In all cases a mechanism is needed that produces a cross junction electric potential drop $\Delta V$ however weak.
+This is most probably provided by turbulence.
+For obtaining any measurable power in field or radiation, it requires a large volume providing large filling factors $\xi$.